 The application selector loads a new application into the workspace.
 A new application can be either one of the standard applications provided with the instrument or a previously saved application with partial or full configuration of interface/test setup parameters.

 Result file browser

 The result file browser loads the results and configuration of a previous test into the workspace.
-This allows you to generate reports from the results and/or to rerun the test (either using the original configuration or with various configuration modifications).
+This allows you to do following: